mit-mc-clas12/documentation/README.md

-# Scripts to be installed in utils and ran as cronjob:
+# Scripts to be installed in utils and ran as cronjob (on scosg16.jlab.org):

+#~ungaro:  volatileQuery.sh, osgQuery.sh
-~ungaro:  updateSubmit.sh, volatileQuery.sh, osgQuery.sh
+~ungaro:  osgQuery.sh
-~gemc:    gemcSubmitCron.sh
+~gemc:    gemcSubmitCron.sh priorityCron.sh

 # Release Cycle:

-- edit indexMaintanance.php
+- edit indexMaintanance.php with new message, push it to repo
+- run script utils/testRelease to:
-- script testRelease will install everything inside a "test" directories on  /web_interface and /group and copy indexMaintanance.php to index.php
+	- clone repos  inside a "test" directories on /group/clas/www/gemc/html and /group/clas12/SubMit/

-2. need to copy the files from 	cp /u/group/clas/www/gemc/html/web_interface/stats_results/* to the new stats_results.
-Notice: sym links will not work
-3. copy mysql perm files in ../Submit
+	- copy indexMaintanance.php to index.php
+	- copy stats files into test dir
+	- copy permissions files into test dir

+- If mysql table are changed:

-4. alter table CLAS12OCR.submissions auto_increment = 220;
+	- alter table CLAS12OCR.submissions auto_increment = 220;
-5. copy users tables into new one
+	- copy users tables into new one

-6. change osgQuery or use the test version to pick up the correct directory
+- change osgQuery or use the test version to pick up the correct directory.
+Change to: use osgQuery test, or give optional arguments?

-7. update permission so gemc can write
+7. update permission so gemc can write : stats directories?
-8. update    gemcSubmitCron.sh (or create gemcSubmitCronTest.sh)  	cd /group/clas12/SubMit/test/SubMit/server
+8. update    gemcSubmitCron.sh (or create gemcSubmitCronTest.sh)  	cd /group/clas12/SubMit/test/SubMit/server - or give optional arguments?

-9. after our test: undo changes to index.php and run updateSubmit.sh. this is the  "official release"
+- after tests: undo changes to index.php and run updateSubmit.sh. this is the  "official release"
-10. after user tests: tag the files, and use intallRelease to install it (this will delete everything, make sure stats_results is kept)
+- after user tests: tag the files, and use intallRelease to install it (this will delete everything, make sure stats_results is kept) < don't do this yet